$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Topological obstructions

 Now, we go to Benoist manifolds with elementary ones of type I. $M'$ consisting of only two types $(1)$ and $(1, 2)$ or $(n+1)$ and $(n, n+1)$.
-The universal cover $\tilde M$ decomposes into submanifolds $N_i$ real projectively diffeomorphic to the covers of defining covers of elementary Benoist manifolds: \begin{itemize} \item $Q^o \cup (H^{n-1, o}\setminus \{p\})$ for an $n$-bihedron $Q$ bounded by two $n-1$-hemispheres one of which is $H^{n-1}$ and $p \in H^{n-1, o}$. \item finite covers of $H^{n} \setminus S^{n-2} \setminus S^1$ for an $n$-hemisphere $H^n$ and disjoint great spheres $S^{n-2} \subset \partial H^n$ and a great circle $S^1$ passing $H^{n, o}$.
-(See the proof of Corollary \ref{cor:mainp}.) \end{itemize} In our case, since two elementary Benoist manifolds at the ends are of the first type, we see that the universal cover $\tilde M$ can be constructed by simply gluing projective copies of these along the punctured $(n-1)$-dimensional hemispheres.
-Hence, there are submanifolds $N_1, \dots, N_m$ embedded in $\tilde M$ developing under $\dev'$ to these subspaces.
+The universal cover $\tilde M$ decomposes into submanifolds $N_i$ real projectively diffeomorphic to the covers of defining covers of elementary Benoist manifolds: \begin{itemize} \item $Q^o \cup (H^{n-1, o}\setminus \{p\})$ for an $n$-bihedron $Q$ bounded by two $(n-1)$-hemispheres, one of which is $H^{n-1}$ and $p \in H^{n-1, o}$. \item finite covers of $H^{n} \setminus S^{n-2} \setminus S^1$ for an $n$-hemisphere $H^n$ and disjoint great spheres $S^{n-2} \subset \partial H^n$ and a great circle $S^1$ passing $H^{n, o}$.
+(See the proof of Proposition \ref{prop:mainp}.) \end{itemize} In our case, since two elementary Benoist manifolds at the ends are of the first type, we see that the universal cover $\tilde M$ can be constructed by simply gluing projective copies of these along the punctured $(n-1)$-dimensional hemispheres.
+Hence, there are submanifolds $N_1, \dots, N_m$ embedded in $\tilde M$ developing under $\dev'$ to the above manifolds in the two items.
 Also, we only need the domain itself for the second item since the first item ones are at the end of the finite sequence, and these have to match up.